Cavein254/cnotes/contributing.md

-# :computer: HOW TO CONTRIBUTE :rocket: :vulcan_salute: :firefighter:
+# :computer: HOW TO CONTRIBUTE :rocket: :vulcan_salute: :muscle: :airplane:

 I'm really glad you're reading this, because we need volunteer developers to help this project a success.

 The goal is to make informative notes on the c language that can benefit all of us in the course of our learning.

-## GETTING STARTED :walking:
+## GETTING STARTED :walking: :footprints:

-### STEP 1: Sign In to Github
+### STEP 1: Sign In to Github :eyes:

 Sign into your GibHub or [create a free GitHub account](https://www.github.com/) if you lack one.